sensu/sensu-go-workshop/lessons/operator/02/README.md

       Login with the user `sensu` and password `sensu`.

-**NEXT:** If all of the containers show as `Up (healthy)` or `Exit 0` state, and you can reach the [Sensu Web UI](http://127.0.0.1:3000) and [Rocket.Chat](http://127.0.0.1:5000) apps, then you're ready to start the workshop!
+**NEXT:** If all the containers show as `Up (healthy)` or `Exit 0` state, and you can reach the [Sensu Web UI](http://127.0.0.1:3000) and [Rocket.Chat](http://127.0.0.1:5000) apps, then you're ready to start the workshop!

 ## Discussion

 In this lesson you installed a local sandbox environment, and verified that it was up and running.
 You learned about the various components of a Sensu-enabled monitoring environment and how they work together.

-In the following lessons, we will install the `sensuctl` CLI app, and learn how to do some essential tasks via hands-on exercises in this environment.
+In the following lessons, we will install the `sensuctl` command-line tool, and learn how to do some essential tasks via hands-on exercises using this environment.

+### Troubleshooting Guide

+Most users have no problems setting up and running the workshop, but sometimes issues do come up.
+We've collected a short [Troubleshooting Guide](https://github.com/sensu/sensu-go-workshop/blob/latest/TROUBLESHOOTING.md) with answers to the most common issues.

+If you can't find your answer there, please reach out by [filing a GitHub Issue](https://github.com/sensu/sensu-go-workshop/issues) or asking a question in the [Sensu Discourse Forum](https://discourse.sensu.io/).

-### Double Check Your Environment
+#### Double Check Your Environment

 It's common for trainees to do a few exercises in the workshop, pause, and then come back to it later.
 If you do that, you might need to restart Docker or reload some exported environment variables into your shell.

 If something's not working right, the first thing to check is that Docker and the workshop containers are running, and that you have the expected environment variables set.

-### Viewing Docker Processes and Logs
+#### Viewing Docker Processes and Logs

 If you're running into problems, or just curious, you can view the running containers with `docker-compose ps`.
 You can view the log output for any container with `docker-compose logs <container_name>`.

-Explore the documentation on the [`ps`](https://docs.docker.com/compose/reference/ps/) and [`logs`](https://docs.docker.com/compose/reference/logs/) subcommands for more details.

-### Troubleshooting Guide

-Most users have no problems setting up and running the workshop, but sometimes issues do come up.

-We've collected a short [Troubleshooting Guide](https://github.com/sensu/sensu-go-workshop/blob/latest/TROUBLESHOOTING.md) with answers to the most common issues.

-If you can't find your answer there, please reach out by [filing a GitHub Issue](https://github.com/sensu/sensu-go-workshop/issues) or asking a question in the [Sensu Discourse Forum](https://discourse.sensu.io/).

-### Other Contents of Workshop Repo
+### The Workshop Repository

-If you are curious how the workshop environment was built, feel free to have a look around the [`sensu-go-workshop` GitHub repository](https://github.com/sensu/sensu-go-workshop).
+Feel free to have a look around the [`sensu-go-workshop` GitHub repository](https://github.com/sensu/sensu-go-workshop).
-You can find all the [lessons in Markdown format](https://github.com/sensu/sensu-go-workshop/tree/latest/lessons/operator), the [docker configuration files](https://github.com/sensu/sensu-go-workshop/blob/latest/docker-compose-default.yaml), and much more.
+You can find the [Docker configuration files](https://github.com/sensu/sensu-go-workshop/blob/latest/docker-compose-default.yaml) used to setup this sandbox, all the [lessons in Markdown format](https://github.com/sensu/sensu-go-workshop/tree/latest/lessons/operator), and much more.

 We are constantly evolving the workshop, so you may run across some interesting work-in-progress modules.
 As usual, we welcome contributions of all kinds!